wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.9.1 =
+* Adding new class names to widgets.
+* Corrected some instructions in Shortcode Builder.

 = 1.9.0 =
 * Adds agent/office shortcode for those sites with sufficient data and privileges.

 = 1.8.2 =
 * Fixes unexpected T_PAAMAYIM_NEKUDOTAYIM exception.